 One of the best things about the strong local bicycle community is the prevalence of excellent bike maps.
 Here are links to local bike maps.

 - Solano-Yolo BikeLinks Map.
-This is a stellar product of Solano Napa Commuter Information and its partner agencies (including Yolo-Solano AQMD).
-It’s a wonderful, current reference on the safest, most scenic ways to get between the cities of Yolo and Solano Counties.
+This is a product of the Solano Transportation Authority’s Solano Mobility program and its partner agencies (including Yolo-Solano AQMD).
+It’s a wonderful, reference on the safest, most scenic ways to get between the cities of Yolo and Solano Counties.

 - Davis Bike Map.
-Come for the detailed cartography, stay for the safety-related cartoons.
+Come for the detailed cartography, stay for the safety-related tips.

 - Woodland Bike Map.
-Produced by the Woodland Bike Campaign, SACOG, the City of Woodland and Yolo-Solano AQMD.
+Produced by the Bike Campaign, Yolo County Health and Human Services, the City of Woodland and Yolo-Solano AQMD.